Subsidence of coastal structures

 A different mechanism is that of wave-induced compaction of the sub-soil underneath the structure.
 Before breakwaters are built, the seabed often consists of more or less loosely packed sand provided by longshore sediment transport.
 Adding the weight of the breakwaters and subjecting them to vibrations due to wave action and to seismic action, will induce compaction of the sub-soil.
 In addition, consolidation of clayey materials (if any) and long-term deformation called creep may also play a role in coastal areas at a centennial or millennial time-scale.
 Modern engineers always dredge away these layers of loosely packed and clayey materials before building any structure, but ancient builders probably did not, because the required heavy-duty dredging equipment did not exist.

 Because of the large waves acting on the outer side of the breakwater, a cyclic hydraulic gradient is generated between both sides of the breakwater.
 This induces a strong flow inside the rubble mound of the breakwater or at the interface between the large concrete blocks and the unprotected sandy seabed.
 In order to avoid irreversible problems with the foundation of large marine structures due to piping and undermining, a foundation layer consisting of a “granular filter” must be installed in accordance with strict requirements (de Graauw, 1984).
-As a matter of fact, foundation layers consisting of fine granular material (say 2 to 50 mm) placed underneath large blocks made of Roman concrete are an essential part of their foundation, but they have not been mentioned by excavators so far, except in Caesarea Maritima and Athlit, where a layer of cobbles (probably ship ballast) was found (Votruba, 2007, Haggi, 2005).
+As a matter of fact, foundation layers consisting of fine granular material (say 2 to 50 mm) placed underneath large blocks made of Roman concrete are an essential part of their foundation, but they have not been mentioned by excavators so far, except in Caesarea Maritima and Atlit, where a layer of cobbles (probably ship ballast) was found (Votruba, 2007, Haggi, 2005) and in Thasos where a 1 m layer consisting of 2 to 5 kg rubble was found (Empereur, 1993).
 Only one other case has been recently noted in Fos where pillars made of ashlar were “laid on a level of coarse sand mixed with fragments of ceramics.
-Below this level, finer sand is largely mingled with dead posidonia” (Fontaine, 2021), but it is suspected that this perfect filter layer with Posidonia Oceanica was not entirely intentional … Another case is reported by Marty (2016), also at Fos, where a layer of Posidonia was deliberately used as a filter.
+Below this level, finer sand is largely mingled with dead Posidonia” (Fontaine, 2021), but it is suspected that this perfect filter layer with Posidonia Oceanica was not entirely intentional … Another case is reported by Marty (2016), also at Fos, where a layer of Posidonia was deliberately used as a filter.

 Other explanations include earthquakes inducing tsunamis.
 The tsunami wave(s) first encounters the outer face of the breakwater, where part of its energy is reflected back to the open sea.
 At this stage, the tsunami might push large blocks of Roman concrete placed on top of the breakwater into the port, rather than generating a uniform vertical subsidence.
 Then, depending on the size of the tsunami, a substantial part of the energy would overflow the breakwater and submerge the whole harbour area, taking away all loose blocks, pavements, warehouses, ships, etc. The tsunami wave would then enter the city and would finally flow back to sea, taking much waste into the harbour, but it has been shown elsewhere that it can be really hard to distinguish ancient tsunami deposits from other deposits.